adrianmaciuc/break-it-playwright-javascript-project/README.md

 ## Page Object Model Pattern
 We follow the Page Object Model [(POM)](https://playwright.dev/docs/pom) pattern to maintain our tests.
 POM helps in creating an abstraction of the UI elements, making tests more maintainable and reducing duplication by separating page-specific locators and actions into reusable modules.

+## GitHub Actions
+This project uses GitHub Actions for continuous integration.
+Tests are automatically run using GitHub Actions upon each push or pull request.
+The configuration for running Playwright tests in GitHub Actions can be found in the `.github/workflows` directory.